TomashuTTTT7/Hidecall/README.md

 Use PACK() macro if return type has comma inside.

 That's it!
 You don't have to modify any code other than that.
-You can even use it for main function, there are no restrictions about it.
+You can even use it for main entry function as well, there are no restrictions about it.

 Your function should work exactly the same way as before applying hidecall.
 If something works differently, let me know by opening an issue.

-For explanation visit [hidecall.h](hidecall/hidecall.h) and for more examples see [example.cpp](hidecall/example.cpp)
+For explanation visit [hidecall.h](include/hidecall/hidecall.h) and for more examples see [example.cpp](examples/example.cpp)

 ### Configuration

-Before using, visit [hidecall.h](hidecall/hidecall.h) and change preprocessor definitions to your own preferences in *HC_CONFIG* region.
+Before using, visit [hidecall.h](include/hidecall/hidecall.h) and change preprocessor definitions to your own preferences in *HC_CONFIG* region.

 ### Decompilation